Wario Land 3

 Similarly, the Moon enemy also has an unused frame stored nearby, this time minus the puffed up cheeks.

-This frame for Wario can be found in the game's graphics data, but doesn't go used in the actual game.
-It's unknown what it'd be for, though it is similar to frames used when he messes up in the golf game, hangs from an owl or gets frozen.
+An unused frame of Wario, similar to frames used when he messes up in the golf game, hangs from an owl or gets frozen.

 The Denki, the electrical sparks that fall from hanging lamps, have unused graphics depicting them with eyes.
 Presumably intended for being defeated.